Hero of Abkhazia Vladimir (Gena) Kardanov was born on 23 January 1967 in Argudan, Kabardino-Balkaria.

-Journalist Rada Adzhiba was told by close friend of Gena Kardanov, Leonid Bodzhgua, Cavalier of the Order of Leon, about how Gena Kardanov, the commander of the “Kabarda” battle-group, managed to knock out an enemy tank and capture a pilot named Nadirashvili.
+Journalist Rada Adzhiba was told by close friend of Gena Kardanov, Leonid Bodzhgua, Cavalier of the Order of Leon, about how Gena Kardanov, the commander of the “Kabarda” battle-group, managed to knock out an enemy aircraft and capture a pilot named Nadirashvili.

 Abkhazians!
 The Kabardians are with you